epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-06-herbstlustwm-modularized-php.markdown

 So anyone can focus to alter special customization in Main Script, without changing the whole stuff.

+### Which PHP

+Since there many PHP version.
+I should say that I use PHP7.
+But don't worry, it is portable.
+I do not use any sophisticated code.

 #### Reading

 Before you jump off to scripting,